-Violations of this legislation may have serious consequences for both the Company and the individuals involved.
+Violations of this Policy may have serious consequences for both the Company and the individuals involved.
 Individuals and corporate entities can be prosecuted for violations of anti-bribery legislation.
-Penalties can range from unlimited civil fines on Brady and individuals to criminal penalties and prison terms for individuals.
+Penalties can be imposed upon Brady and our Employees and can include civil fines and prison terms.
 In addition, any Brady Employee who violates the standards set forth in this Policy may be subject to disciplinary action by the Company, including termination.